alvilgau/CloudyMcCloudface/doc/doc.md

 - *tweetanalyzer-service*:

-    The *tweetanalyzer* is a AWS LAMBDA function which computes statistical parameters for a bunch of tweets based on the sentiment of the tweets' text.
+    The *tweetanalyzer* is an AWS Lambda function which computes statistical parameters for a bunch of tweets based on the sentiment of the tweets' content.

 - *recorder-service*:

-    The recorder service persists the analyzed tweets for a certain time in the AWS DynamoDB.
+    The recorder service persists the analyzed tweets for scheduled analysis.

 - *log-service*:

     The log services is a simple Node.js application which receives console outputs from other services via operating system pipes.
-These messages are then stored into a AWS DynamoDB.
+These messages are then stored in an AWS DynamoDB.

-The *TSA* frontend is written in Elm, a functional programming which compiles to HTML, CSS and JavaScript.
-Client applications connect to the serverside websocket server in order to receive statistics for analyzed tweets.
-The analyzed tweets are then visualized with curve charts.
+The *TSA* front end is written in Elm, a functional programming which compiles to HTML, CSS and JavaScript.
+Client applications connect to the server side websocket server in order to receive statistics for analyzed tweets.
+The analyzed tweets are then plotted with curve charts.

 ## Overall design and data stores

-### Interprocess communication
+### Inter-process communication

-When a new user launches the app and enters some keywords to track, the client sends a JSON message to the websocket server with the specified keywords and optionally some tenant information.
+When a new user launches the app and enters the keywords he or she wants to track, the client sends a JSON encoded message to the websocket server with the specified keywords and optionally some tenant information.
 After the server receives such a message, the following information will be tracked in redis:
 - tenant information if specified, i.e. twitter o-auth credentials
 - user information, represented as uuid
 - keywords the user wants to track
-So the redis cache stores the information about which user belonging to which tenant tracked which keywords.
+This means that the redis cache stores the information about which user belongs to which tenant and which keywords each user wants to track.
 The *TSA* application provides a 'default tenant' for all users which have not specified a tenant.

-When redis variables (called *keys*) are set, changed, deleted or expired, redis publishes so called keyspace events which can be subscribed from other services to receive app specific notifications. *TSA* uses this events in the *tweetstream-service* to get notified when a user wants to track keywords.
-In this case, the *tweetstream-service* can create a new stream connection to Twitter Streaming API.
+When redis variables, also called *keys*, are set, changed, deleted or expire, redis publishes so called keyspace events which can be subscribed to from other services to receive app specific notifications. *TSA* uses these events in the *tweetstream-service* to get notified when a user wants to track keywords.
+In this case, the *tweetstream-service* can create a new stream connection to the Twitter Streaming API.

 ### Tweet analysis

 Shortly after the *tweetstream-service* created a streaming connection to the Twitter API, the service will receive tweets based on the specified keywords.
-Tweets are JSON objects including the tweet text with emojis, the time when the tweet was created, how many times a tweet was retweeted, geolocation information and much more.
+Tweets are JSON objects that include the tweet text with emojis, the time when the tweet was created, how many times a tweet was retweeted, geolocation information and much more.
 Right now, only the tweet text including the emojis is used for sentiment analysis and thus will be extracted from the tweet JSON object and stored temporarily in memory.
-The *tweetstream-service* has configured a periodic timer which expires after three seconds.
-A callback function registered on the timer will then send all temporarily stored tweet to the *tweetanalyzer-service*.
+A periodic timer in the *tweetstream-service* triggers the service to send all temporarily stored tweets to *tweetanalyzer-service*, an AWS Lambda function.
 This AWS Lambda function takes an array of strings as input parameter and returns a json object containing the following statistical parameters about the tweets' sentiment:

     - mean